pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 - $K(m) = - \log P(m)$ ("kinetic energy")
 - $V(\theta) = - \log P(\theta|D)$ ("potential energy")

-Logarithms of probabilities are always less than or equal to 0, since probabilities are always between 0 and 1.
+Note that the logarithms of probabilities are always less than or equal to 0, since probabilities are always between 0 and 1.
 Hence, negative logarithms of probabilities are always greater than or equal to 0.
 Hence, the motion-based analogy is valid, which also means that Hamilton's equations of motion will work as intended, i.e. in the same as they do for physical systems.

 _What does this mean in practice?_